xuemeiwei/Game-Design_Udacity/README.md

     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
     - Parameters: urlsafe_game_key, guess
+    guess should be one letter or a word of the same length with the answer
     - Returns: GameForm with new state of game.
     - Description: Accepts a 'guess' and returns the updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.